shane-mason/FieldStation42/README.md

 * Supports multiple simultanous channels
 * Automatically interleaves commercial break and bumps into content
 * Generates weekly schedules based on per-station configurations
+* Randomly selects shows that have not been played recently to keep a fresh lineup
 * Per-station configuration of station sign-off video and off-air loops
 * UX to view weekly schedules
 * Optional hardware connections to change the channel